 When I Work offers two plan options: Small Business and Enterprise.
-The Small Business plan is ideal for businesses with fewer than 100 employees and costs just $2 per employee, per month.
-For an additional rate small businesses can add time and attendance features such as overtime alerts, mobile clock-in with GPS capabilities, third-party software integrations, and custom timesheet exports.
+The Small Business plan is ideal for businesses with fewer than 100 employees and costs just $4 per employee, per month.
+And it comes with time and attendance features such as overtime alerts, mobile clock-in with GPS capabilities, third-party software integrations, and custom timesheet exports.

 For businesses with greater than 100 employees, When I Work offers its custom-priced Enterprise plan.
 This plan boasts all the features and benefits of the Small Business plan plus customized options, such as integration with current payroll, API data security, and is built for a team of any size.

 There is no single mobile app that can take the place of a good HR software.
 Even HR software with excellent apps still have functions best done on a computer.
 Nonetheless, many HR and payroll services are developing apps that make it easy to do the most important tasks from your phone, making it easy to get the job done in the office or on the beach.
 We’ve noted just a few of the top HR apps for Android and iOS users.

 Our recommendation for the best HR app is Paychex.
 It is customizable and an overall great solution for new and growing businesses that want to delegate some of their HR and payroll tasks to a third party that understands the laws and compliances across the US.